nycksw/ctf/htb-openadmin-20240701.md

 ## PE

-Here's how I was able to escalate privileges for full control of the system.
+Here's how I was able to accomplish privilege escalation (PE) for full control of the system.

-The file `local/config/database_settings.inc.php` has database credentials:
+In the server's web root, the file `local/config/database_settings.inc.php` contains database credentials:

 ```php
 <?php